Vavassor/LIRI-Bot/README.md

 node liri.js do-what-it-says
 ```

-Assuming `random.txt` has these file contents.
+Assume `random.txt` has these file contents.
 ```
 spotify-this-song,"I Want it That Way"
 ```